Dvillars/Word-Counter/README.md

   - *input:* this is an example
   - *input2:* is
   - *output:* 2
-- finnaly with no partial word grabs
+- finally with no partial word grabs
   - *input:* this is an example
   - *input2:* is
   - *output:* 1